 In Leonardo’s time, scientists of his caliber rarely considered the skin to be anything more than a decorative covering, necessitating removal to study the more fascinating parts underneath.
 Today, most of us know that our skin is our largest organ and serves as armor to protect all those precious inner parts.
 Learn together with skinhelpers.com, on how to maintain your skin properly.
 To the naked eye, the skin doesn’t appear to be complex or interesting, and before the invention of the microscope in the 17th century we really didn’t understand how it works.

-Now, we can see how intricate the skin actually is, along with the vital role it plays.
-The epidermis (outer layer of skin) continually produces new cells to renew itself, while shedding outer cells as they die off and shed.
+Now, we can see how intricate the skin actually is, along with the vital role it plays, this is the reason why Anoque has created a Natural Men’s Skincare brand, focused on helping men put their best face forward, have more confidence and take care of themselves and their skin, the epidermis (outer layer of skin) continually produces new cells to renew itself, while shedding outer cells as they die off and shed.
 You might not know that much of the dust in a room is actually tiny fragments of human skin.
 As much as thirty to forty thousand skin cells fall unseen from your body every minute. continually replaced by vibrant new cells rising to the surface.
 We might call this renewal system your “skinecosystem”.
 Hah.
 Say that 10 times real fast.

 The skin is also the body’s heaviest organ, weighing from 9 to 15 pounds in a healthy adult, usually around one-twelfth of your total body weight.
 It’s primary function is to protect all those well-functioning inner parts from damage or harm (click this source for more information).
 Looking more closely through our microscope, you will see a subcutaneous fat layer just under the outer skin (dermis) that works like padding in a quilt to keep your body warm and absorb knocks and bumps.
 The skin is so tough because skin cells contain the protein keratin, more prevalent in fingernails and toenails and less prevalent in softer skin such as that under arms.
 Microscopically, you can also see those dead, flattened cells that interlock and overlap tightly packing together, making skin an excellent germ barrier.
 Your skin produces natural oils and waxes from the tiny sebaceous glands that keep the skin flexible and supple.
 These waxes also contain the body’s own germ-killing chemicals, acting as disinfectants against harmful microscopic organisms.
 Another important function of the skin is the production of Vitamin D when exposed to sunshine, a very important nutrient for a healthy immune system.
 It is also your body’s radiator, producing perspiration over the skin surface when necessary to cool you when your body overheats.
 Overall, the skin is a pretty important organ and well worth taking care of, especially if you are planning some serious skincare treatments.
 Botox injections are very popular nowadays, so it is really important to know what are the ingredients in botox.